dlab-berkeley/programming-fundamentals/1-1_fildir.md

 > cause the operating system to try to open it with a music player
 > when someone double-clicks it.

-Now let's take a look at what's in Rochelle's `Movies` directory by running `ls -F Movies`, i.e., the command `ls` with the **arguments** `-F` and `bin`.
-The second argument --- the one *without* a leading dash --- tells `ls` that we want a listing of something other than our current working directory:
+Now let's take a look at what's in the `Movies` directory by running `ls -F Movies`, i.e., the command `ls` with the **arguments** `-F` and `bin`.
+The second argument --- the one *without* a leading dash --- tells `ls` that we want a listing of something other than our current working directory.
+And yes, bash (as well as most other programming languages) *is case sensitive*:

 ~~~ {.input}
 $ ls -F Movies